 Credit risk is the risk of an unexpected loss if a customer or third party to a financial instrument fails to meet its contractual obligations.
-Credit risk for the Company is primarily associated with the Company's bank balances and accounts receivable.
-The Company holds cash with Canadian chartered financial institutions of which the majority of its bank balances is uninsured as at October 31, 2024.
+Credit risk for the Company is primarily associated with the Company's bank balances.
+The Company holds cash with Canadian chartered financial institutions of which the majority of its bank balances is uninsured as at January 31, 2025.
 The Company's maximum exposure to credit risk is equivalent to the carrying value of its cash and restricted cash balance.
 In order to mitigate its exposure to credit risk, the Company monitors its financial assets and maintains its cash deposits in several Schedule I chartered banks in Canada.